Why Alcohol Is So Hard to Quit: Cunning, Baffling, and Powerful

 We can know it’s hurting us and still reach for it.

-We can wake up full of regret and still repeat the pattern.
+We can wake up full of regret and still do it again.

-We can see the damage and still question whether it’s really “that bad.”
+We can see the damage and still ask ourselves if it’s really “that bad.”

 Powerful